2024 FALL Advanced Conference

 Arthur Shulman, Senior Director, International Trade Compliance, General Atomics

-Jeff Merrill, Vice President, Strategic Trade Controls, Rolls Royce
+Jeff Merrell, Vice President, Strategic Trade Controls, Rolls Royce

 5:00 - Wrap Up & Adjourn